David Mixner: Early life

 Mixner was born in Bridgeton, New Jersey, on August 16, 1946, and was raised nearby in the small town of Elmer.
 His father Ben worked on a corporate farm, and his mother Mary worked shifts at a local glass factory and later took a job as a bookkeeper for the local John Deere dealership.
 Mixner had two older siblings, Patsy Mixner Annison and Melvin Mixner.
+He was raised in the Catholic faith and said that Pope John XXIII, the Vatican, and liberation theology had a great influence on him.

 Mixner attended Daretown Elementary School, then Woodstown High School, where he got involved in the Civil Rights Movement, by participating in picketing and sending his own money to Martin Luther King Jr. In his memoir, Stranger Among Friends, Mixner explains that his parents were "livid" over his involvement in the Civil Rights Movement, claiming his activism embarrassed them.
 When Mixner told them he wanted to go south during the summer of 1963 after following the events in Birmingham, Alabama, his parents forbade him.

 Career

 College and early activism

 In the fall of 1964, Mixner enrolled at Arizona State University in Tempe, Arizona, where he soon became involved in civil rights and anti-war activism, including helping to organize protests against a speech by General William Westmoreland.
 Prompted by an article he read in The Arizona Republic about city garbage workers who were seeking the right to unionize, in the fall of 1966, Mixner organized the first of many protests he would organize over the next thirty years.
 Mixner rallied hundreds of workers, students, and professors and led a march on City Hall.
 Although the city successfully broke the strike, the workers eventually earned the right to unionize.

-Mixner found himself much more interested in activism, including LGBT rights, than in pursuing a college degree.
+Mixner found himself much more interested in activism, including LGBTQ rights, than in pursuing a college degree.
 While at the University of Maryland, Mixner was a grassroots organizer for the 1967 March on the Pentagon, which was later captured in Norman Mailer’s Armies of the Night.